dcyriller/.dotfiles/README.md

 `lsrc` will do a dry-run

-`rcup -v -x README.md` will create the symlinks (verbose mode, excluding README).
+`rcup -v -x README.md -x gitconfig` will create the symlinks (verbose mode, excluding README and gitconfig).

 It symlinks zsh and shell config.
 Plus vim.